Construction strategy

 If you want to construct a comprehensive shelter room according to Swiss standards in your existing house/building, shelter rooms can be realized through subsequent extensions to the basement.

 Alternatively, there is the option to build a shelter room independently of existing buildings on the property.
-The new construction can, for example, take place in the garden or simultaneously be used as the foundation of a garage.
+The new structure can be placed, for example, in the garden or at the same time serve as the foundation of the garage.

 The construction of a shelter room outside an existing building is more complex and expensive than building a shelter room during the construction of the house.